jonahmer22/ReMem/README.md

 - 19.23x longer execution time
 - 4.43x larger RSS

+---
 ### Conclusion
 While using a GC in C cannot possibly be quicker or more efficient than manual memory management, with proper settings and setup a program can gain the feature of GC from interpreted languages without the slowdown associated.

 #### Recomendations
 If you do not want to manually manage memory I recommend to use this library with the `freeMemory` togled to false, there is no significant impact on RSS by enabling it and it is ~4x quicker without it.
 For short lived programs where pausing to do a GC sweep is not permissable use the underlying arena detailed below.

+Note please look at your targeted CPU specifications such as architecture, extensions, and memory bandwidth.
+The performance disparity between high performance and low is most likely due to architecture changes and added extensions.

 ##### When to use `freeMemory` then?
 it is best to use `freeMemory` only when your program is long living and RSS is important or when system resources are verifiably low and reliable time sensetive alloc speeds are not absolutely necessary.